-Without donor restrictions - Net assets that are not subject to donor-imposed stipulations.
+Net assets without donor restrictions: Net assets that are not subject to donor-imposed stipulations.
 These assets may, however, be subject to Board of Directors ("Board") designation and unavailable for use at management's discretion.

-With donor restrictions - Net assets that are subject to donor-imposed stipulations.
+Net assets with donor restrictions: Net assets that are subject to donor-imposed stipulations.
 These stipulations either require the Institute to maintain the net asset permanently, generally permitting all or part of the income earned on related assets be used for general or specific purposes, or be met either by the completion of a stipulated action and/or the passage of time.
-As of June 30, 2019, the Institute does not have any assets that are required to be maintained permanently.
+As of June 30, 2020, the Institute does not have any assets that are required to be maintained permanently.